arac-codespace/strat-map/README.md

 # Changelog

 stratMap v0.3.1 TBD

++ 1/27/2018
+   Back from hiatus.
+   * Synchronized local environment with server
 + Changed from using a cloud-based IDE to a local environment
 + Changed development DB from SQlite to PG
 + Reinstalled bcrypt gem to fix compatibiliy issues with Windows OS